January Is Cervical Cancer Awareness Month

 Get Informed!
 Get Screened!
 Get Protected!

-2. Papanicolaou (PAP) smear: This test looks for pre-cancer cells (cells in the cervix that look abnormal but not cancerous)
+2. Papanicolaou (PAP) smear: This test looks for precancerous and cancerous cells in the cervix.

-3. HPV And PAP: The HPV/PAP combination test examines cervical cell alterations and high-risk HPV.
+3. HPV And PAP: The HPV/PAP combination test, also called co-testing, examines cervical cell alterations and the risk of HPV.

 When To Start And Get A Screening?